-With our partners, we are implementing a climatic change resiliency project that benefits 264,000 people in the Sahel climatic zone of Mali, targeting those most vulnerable to the risks of climate disasters.
-The project known by its local French acronym RIC4REC, is funded through the UKaid BRACED program (BRACED.org).
-The RIC4REC project is built around four axes: social cohesion, climate change adapted livelihoods, natural resource management and governance.
+With our partners, we are implementing a climatic change resiliency program that benefits 264,000 people in the Sahel climatic zone of Mali, targeting those most vulnerable to the risks of climate disasters.
+The program known by its local French acronym RIC4REC, is funded through UKaid BRACED (BRACED.org).
+The RIC4REC program is built around four axes: social cohesion, climate change adapted livelihoods, natural resource management and governance.

-- Making disaster risk management a priority for rural communities through exchanges of experience, radio programs, and development of collective activities;
+- Making disaster risk management a priority for rural communities through exchanges of experience, radio programs and the development of collective activities;

 - Strengthening communities in the use of climate information for decision-making related to livelihoods;

 - Increasing productive assets and yields through introducing climate smart practices, and sustainable management of natural resources including soil, pastures and forest land; and

 - Strengthening disaster risk management capacities at local and national levels through dissemination of lessons learned in climate adaptation programs and training.

 The RIC4REC program works in 280 communities in 60 rural municipalities across three administrative regions of Mali: Mopti, Koulikoro, and Segou.

 Coordination with national policies and programs is fostered through a strong relationship with the Malian Agency for the Environment and Sustainable Development (AEDD).